It’s not often that you to run across

 • Put a buckwheat pancake on your head.

-• Take an egg and roast it well in the coals and when it is hard cleave it in two and as hot as thou mayst suffer it, lay it to the head and it shall take away the aching (15th century).
+it in two and as hot as thou mayst suffer it, lay it to the head and it

 • Wrap damp cloths around your head and burn scented wood.